eldendo/EDlisp64/README.md

 console commands: define,ctx,exit and free.

 not implemented: numbers, garbage collection, tail recursion optimisation, ...
+There is room for a lot of optimisation (like using integer arrays instead of real arrays)
 I will probably not continue this program in basic. consider it as a proof of concept.